-- The U.S. Latino/Hispanic population exceeds 18.5% in the US. - Latinos (31.7%) have the highest prevalence of adult physical inactivity, followed by non-Hispanic blacks (30.3%) and non-Hispanic whites (23.4%).6 - Latinos and other communities of color in the US are three times as likely to live somewhere that is "nature deprived" than white communities.
+- The U.S. Latino/Hispanic population is 18.4% and is forecast to rise more than 30% by 2060.14 - Latinos have the highest prevalence of adult physical inactivity (32%), followed by non-Hispanic Black (30%), non-Hispanic Indigenous (29%) and non-Hispanic white (23%).15 - Latinos and other communities of color in the US are three times as likely to live somewhere that is "nature deprived" than white communities.
 This means there are far fewer parks, forests, streams, beaches, and other natural places near Black, Latino, and Asian communities.
-This "Nature Gap" has left a legacy of poorer health and COVID-19 severity, higher stress levels, worse educational outcomes, lack of recreation and business opportunities and greater vulnerability to extreme heat and flooding in these nature-deprived neighborhoods.7
+This "Nature Gap" has left a legacy of poorer health and COVID-19 severity, higher stress levels, worse educational outcomes, lack of recreation and business opportunities and greater vulnerability to extreme heat and flooding in these nature-deprived neighborhoods.16

-- Latinos are 21% more likely than non-Hispanic Whites to live in urban heat islands, or areas dominated by asphalt and concrete where parks, shade-providing trees, and other vegetation are lacking.
+- Latinos are 21% more likely than whites to live in urban heat islands, or areas dominated by asphalt and concrete where parks, shade-providing trees, and other vegetation are lacking.
 Urban heat islands can produce breathing difficulties, exhaustion, heat cramps, heat stroke and even death. - Areas within a 10-minute walk of a park can be as much as six degrees cooler than surrounding parkless areas.
 However, parks in majority non-white neighborhoods are half as large and serve nearly five times more people than parks in majority white neighborhoods.
-Also, parks serving majority low-income households are, on average, four times smaller and serve nearly four times more people than parks that serve majority high-income households.8 that our public lands portray.
-Thus, the protection of existing monuments, such as Cesar E. Chavez National Monument, and the creation of new parks and monuments are an opportunity to expand our nation's narrative to be inclusive of the histories and contributions of Latino communities in the United States.
+Also, parks serving majority low-income households are, on average, four times smaller and serve nearly four times more people than parks that serve majority high-income households.17